rayanwaked/quisine/Quisine/README.md

 - **MealView.swift**: Displays detailed information about a selected meal, including image, ingredients, and instructions.

 ### Components
+- **CheckboxComp.swift**: A custom checkbox toggle style used in the meal detail view.
+  - Implements a button with a checkmark or square icon.
+  - Toggles between checked and unchecked states.

 - **FilterComp.swift**: A reusable component for filtering meals.
-It displays a toggleable button with a label and plus/minus icon.
+  - Displays a toggleable button with a label and plus/minus icon.
-  - Uses `FilterViewModel` to manage its active state.
   - Animates between active and inactive states.
-  - Customizable label text.
+  - Customizable label text and colors.

 - **FeatureComp.swift**: A reusable component for displaying featured meals.
   - Displays an asynchronously loaded image of the meal.